IGS/Chiron/docs/HMP_data_exercise.md

 usage: qiime2_pipeline
     [-h]
     --input_dir /path/to/input/dir
+    --metadata_file /path/to/metadata.tsv
     --config_file /path/to/qiime2_config.yml
     [--out_dir /path/to/outdir]
 ```
-Before running the command, the 'qiime2_config_template' file needs to be copied and any necessary parameters, such as various file paths or category names need to be filled in.
-Some parameters are left filled in as default settings.
-This complete copy (let's call it stool_16s_config.yml for this example) will be used to specify parameters for the pipeline.

 The following command will run the QIIME2 process on all the files in the specified data directory.
+The "qiime2_config_template.yml" file contains the necessary parameters to run the pipeline

 ```
-create_qiime_workflow --input_dir stool_16s --config_file stool_16s_config.yml -out_dir stool_16s_results
+create_qiime_workflow --input_dir stool_16s --metadata_file stool_16s_rand_5_samples.tsv --config_file qiime2_config_template.yml -out_dir stool_16s_results
 ```

 This workflow will process the individual files in the specified data directory and write the individual OTU tables.
 It will then create a combined OTU table for all the samples.